Solution selection catalogs#

 Note

-Throughout this document we will refer to catalog files with the .yaml extension.
+This document refers to catalog files with the .yaml extension.
 In practice, solution selection catalogs are usually serialized with MessagePack, which uses the .dat extension.

-Fig. 1 Solution selection catalog heirarchy for gfx900 and gfx90a#
+Fig. 1 Solution selection catalog hierarchy for gfx900 and gfx90a#

 Level 1: Hardware